What Happens in CBT?

 Client Education

-If you are a therapist, and you are considering joining our practice, click this link.
+If you are a therapist, and you are considering joining our practice, we are seeking a child therpist.
+Send your resume and a cover letter to Dr. Young at rob@cvillecbt.com.

 Our Philosophy